Billmate/QvicklyDocumentation/Writerside/topics/PortalAPI-Invoices-Filters.md

 ## hasCredit

+Search for invoices that has an credit invoice.

 | Property  | Required | Default value | Description                                    |
 |-----------|----------|---------------|------------------------------------------------|
 | hasCredit | No       | 1             | Activate this filter.
 (1 = activate, 0 = skip) |